Netflix/falcor/documentation/router.md

 #### The "genrelist[{integers}].titles[{integers}]" Route

 This route builds the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) references in the titles array within each genre.
-In other words this route will create this portion of the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object:
+In other words, this route will create this portion of the [JSON Graph](http://netflix.github.io/falcor/documentation/jsongraph.html) object:

 ~~~js
 {